wnfs-wg/spec/spec/private-wnfs.md

 # 1 Terminology

 Encryption adds another dimension to a file system: visibility.
 The data and file layers are each augmented with cleartext and ciphertext components.
-While namefilters and multivalues do encode a concept of an encrypted file, we generally only speak of the data layer.
+While `NameAccumulator`s and multivalues do encode a concept of an encrypted file, we generally only speak of the data layer.

 ![](./diagrams/layer_dimensions.svg)